Ben 10: Alien Force: Lego toys

-Lego Ben 10: Alien Force was a Lego theme based on the animated television series Ben 10: Alien Force of the same name.
+(stylized as LEGO Ben 10: Alien Force) is a discontinued Lego theme based on the animated television series Ben 10: Alien Force of the same name.
 It is licensed from Cartoon Network.
 There were the total of six sets of buildable figures similar to Bionicle.
 The theme was first introduced in January 2010.
 The product line was discontinued by the end of 2010 and replaced with the Hero Factory in 2010.

 Overview

 Lego Ben 10: Alien Force was based on Ben 10: Alien Force animated television show.
 The product line focuses on Ben Tennyson's powerful alien forms with various abilities.
 Lego Ben 10: Alien Force aimed to recreate the main characters in Lego buildable figures, including Spidermonkey, Swampfire, Chromastone, Humungousaur, Jet Ray and Big Chill.
-Each of the sets included the Bionicle parts and allows children to built an action figure version of one of Ben's alien forms.
+Each of the sets included the Bionicle parts and allows children to build an action figure version of one of Ben's alien forms.

+Development

+Lego Ben 10: Alien Force was inspired by Ben 10: Alien Force TV series.
+The Lego construction toy range was based on the animated TV series and developed in collaboration with Cartoon Network Enterprises.
+The construction sets were designed to recreate the story and characters of the animated TV series in Lego form.

 Launch

 Lego Ben 10: Alien Force theme was launched at the American International Toy Fair in 2010.
 The Lego Group had a partnership with Cartoon Network.
 As part of the marketing campaign, The Lego Group released six sets based on Ben 10: Alien Force.
 The six sets were Spidermonkey, Swampfire, Chromastone, Humungousaur, Jet Ray and Big Chill.
 The toy sets are marketed at children aged 5 to 12 years old.